TheApeMachine/caramba.nvim/README.md

 2. Set your OpenAI API key: `export OPENAI_API_KEY="sk-..."`
 3. Add to your config: `require('ai').setup({})`
 4. Open a file and try `:AIComplete` or `<leader>ac`
+5. Results appear in a floating window as they stream back

 ## 📋 Requirements